-- be as consistent with the age distribution of the populations of the 2001 and 2011 Censuses as is reasonable, allowing, inter alia, for possible undercounting of children and age exaggeration at old age.
+- be available by single years of age to allow for more accurate estimation of the indicators - not change frequently by substantial amounts (to avoid having to recast the indicators) - be as consistent with the age distribution of the populations of the 2001 and 2011 Censuses as is reasonable, - allowing, inter alia, for possible undercounting of children and age exaggeration at old age in those censuses.

 For the first RMS report, the population estimates produced by the ASSA2008 AIDS and Demographic projection model (ASSA, 2011) were used to calculate the mortality-related indicators in line with the recommendations of the Health Data Advisory and Coordination Committee of the Department of Health (HDACC, 2011).
 However, since then, the 2011 Census population estimates were released, and they suggested that not only has the trend in fertility been different from that assumed by ASSA model (and ALL other projection models) for 10-15 years prior to the 2011 census, but also that immigration has turned out to be somewhat higher than assumed by projection models.
-Thus, for reports since then up to last year, in the absence of a suitable alternative, an alternative set of mid-year population estimates with an age distribution and population size consistent with those of the 2001 and 2011 Censuses (Dorrington, 2013) has been used.
-Because this series ends with 2017, it was decided to replace the estimates of the population since 2011 with estimates based on a different and internally more consistent methodology that makes use of the series of estimates of the true numbers of births and deaths used to determine the indicators in this report, and the net numbers of migrants by sex and age assumed in the Thembisa and CARe models.
+Thus, for reports from covering the years 2012 to 2018, in the absence of new, suitable, empirical data, an alternative set of mid-year population estimates with an age distribution and population size consistent with those of the 2001 and 2011 Censuses (Dorrington, 2013) has been used.
+Because this series ends with 2017, it was decided to replace the estimates of the population from 2012 onwards with estimates based on a different and internally more consistent methodology that makes use of the series of estimates of the true numbers of births and deaths used to determine the indicators in this report, and the net numbers of migrants by sex and age assumed in the Thembisa and CARe models.

-Although the official mid-year estimates were considered as an alternative source of estimates, even though they were constructed to match in total the population size of the 2011 Census (Stats SA, 2013a), they, initially at least, were not constructed with a series of births and migration that replicates the age distribution of the population of the Census under age 30.
-This has been largely corrected in the releases of mid-year estimates from 2017 onwards (Stats SA 2017a), however, these estimates are not available by single ages or for ages above age 80 and are based on estimates of births and deaths which are not, necessarily consistent with those used in this report.
+The official, annual, series of mid-year population estimates produced by Stats SA were considered for use as an alternative source of estimates.
+However, even though they were constructed to reproduce the total population size of the 2011 Census (Stats SA, 2013a), they, initially at least, were not constructed with a series of births and migration that replicates the age distribution of the population of the Census under age 30.
+This has subsequently been largely corrected in the releases of mid-year estimates from 2017 onwards (Stats SA 2017a).
+Unfortunately, these estimates are not available by single ages or for ages above age 80, and are based on estimates of births and deaths which are not, necessarily consistent with those used in this report.